 The time limits for bringing a personal injury case against a negligent employer or a careless driver are bound by something called the “statute of limitations”.
 The statute of limitations is a date by which a lawsuit must be filed before the chance to sue is lost forever.

 The statute of limitation for personal injury claims differs among the U.S. states, ranging from 6 years in Wyoming to 1 year in Kentucky, Louisiana and Tennessee.
+In California, the statute of limitations is generally two years for most personal injury claims says Kevin Crockett, a personal injury attorney in Orange County.
 In the vast majority of states, the statute of limitations for minors who have been injured does not begin until he or she reaches the age of 18.

 Discovery Of Harm